charlieshanley/tortoise-tax/README.md

 hierarchical structure of the expression, natural language names and explanations associated with values, etc., to generate the interview program.

-If we consider the language described above as coding for an interview program, the function described here is its compiler.
+If we consider the language described above as coding for interview programs, the function described here is its compiler.

 A key advantage is that this function can be implemented once and reused for